AguaClara/Fluoride-Auto/Fall 2018/Automated System/Fall_2018_Report.md

 Figure 5.
 The experimental data, (dots), plotted against the Langmuir isotherm (solid).

 <div style = "text-align:left">
 The experimental data fits the Langmuir isotherm closely, specifically at low fluoride concentrations, which shows that the adsorption model is an accurate fit.
 The coefficient of determination is 0.82, which shows that a high percentage of variability in the uptake is from the variability in the concentration.
 However, there are two data points that do not fit the theoretical isotherm.
 The team looked into why these two points deviated from the fit, and determined that the root cause is experimental error.
+The team hypothesized that there were two different isotherms occurring with the data, but determined that this is not a realistic adsorption model.
 More data collection is necessary to confirm the Langmuir model, but the team concluded that a necessary PACl concentration can be predicted from Fluoride concentration with this model.

 One method for reducing variability was by introducing a new bottom geometry into the reactor system.
 The Summer 2018 team observed that flocs aggregated at the bottom of the reactor.
 A different geometric piece was added to the reactor entrance to force flocs to flow parallel to each other.
 Significant numbers of flocs would not accumulate at and flow upwards within the reactor without a singular point for flocs to collide.
 A CAD file of this design is shown below.

-[EM: Proof-read before submission.
-Also, this paragraph is awkward.
-[ADDRESSED]]

 <div style = "text-align:center">
 <img